aeisele/aeisele.github.io/content/posts/blogging-with-hugo/index.md

 it is still _markdown_ based but it has the possibility to defer to different backends.
 One of them actually is _AsciiDoc_ via the means of [Asciidoctor](https://asciidoctor.org/).
 So the choice was obvious to me: _Hugo_ it is.

 Little did I anticipate that the current _asciidoctor_ backend is not without its problems.
-Especially syntax highlighting a prime feature of _AsciiDoc_ doesn't seem to integrate with _Hugo_ (or rather its themes) all too well currently:
+Especially syntax highlighting, a prime feature of _AsciiDoc_, doesn't seem to integrate with _Hugo_ (or rather its themes) all too well currently:
  - [rgielen.net post about hugo and asciidoctor](https://rgielen.net/posts/2019/creating-a-blog-with-hugo-and-asciidoctor/)
  - [github issue with okta blog](https://github.com/oktadeveloper/okta-blog-hugo/issues/6)